United Kingdom–United States relations: Media

-In media, connections between the US and the UK in print media are minor but strong in online content.
+In the media, connections between the US and the UK in print media are minor but strong in online content.
 Until 2016, a condensed version of The New York Times was inside The Observer newspaper.
-In some newsagents in the UK, people can find international editions of USA Today, The New York Times International Edition, the Europe edition of Time, Newsweek, The New Yorker, New York magazine and Foreign Affairs.
+In some newsagents in the UK, people can find international editions of USA Today, The New York Times International Edition, (Note: Although the paper is edited in Paris, it is effectively a version of the New York paper.) the Europe edition of Time, Newsweek, The New Yorker, New York magazine and Foreign Affairs.
 While in the US you would be able to find the international edition of The Economist and in New York City, the Financial Times.
-After Rupert Murdoch's purchase of the New York Post in November 1976, he redesigned the newspaper into a populist right-wing tabloid, likewise his earlier relaunch of the British Sun newspaper as a down-market tabloid from 1969.
+After Rupert Murdoch purchases the New York Post in November 1976, he redesigned the newspaper into a populist right-wing tabloid, likewise his earlier relaunch of the British Sun newspaper as a down-market tabloid from 1969.

 In magazine publishing, the two large American magazine publishing houses, Hearst and Condé Nast, maintain operations in the UK, and British editions of the US magazines Good Housekeeping, GQ, Men's Health, Cosmopolitan, Vogue, National Geographic, Wired and others are available in Britain.
-On occasion, some American editions are also available for purchase usually next to the local edition or in the international section.
+On occasion, some American editions are also available for purchase, usually next to the local edition or in the international section.
 In British magazines in the US, Northern & Shell created an American version of OK! magazine in 2005.

-There are a number of Americans and British in each other countries' press corp, including editors, correspondents, journalists and columnists.
+There are several Americans and British in each other's countries' press corp, including editors, correspondents, journalists, and columnists.
 Individuals born in the United States active in the British press corp include the FTs news editor Peter Spiegel, Daily Telegraph columnist Janet Daley, The Times columnist Hadley Freeman and the Guardian columnist Tim Dowling and.
 Originally from the UK were Christopher Hitchens (1949–2011) and the current editor of Vogue, Anna Wintour.
 The previous CEO of The New York Times Company between 2012 and 2020 was the former Director-General of the BBC (effectively a CEO), Mark Thompson.
 The current editor-in-chief of the London-based Guardian since 2015, Katharine Viner was previously the editor of The Guardians American website between 2014 and 2015.

 In terms of online content, three newspaper-online sites have American editions, TheGuardian.com, Mail Online and The Independent.
 BBC News Online is a frequently visited by Americans.
 The American online news sites BuzzFeed, Breitbart News and HuffPost (formerly The Huffington Post) all previously possess British-based editions before shutting them down.